QUARK-framework/QUARK/README.md

 In case you want to use custom modules files (for example, to use external modules from other repositories), you can still use the ```--modules``` option.
 You can find the documentation in the respective Read the Docs section.

+## Git Large File Storage (LFS)
+Some files in this repository are large and tracked using **Git LFS**.
+If you are contributing to this project or cloning this repository, ensure that you have **Git LFS** installed and configured to manage large files effectively.

+### Installing Git LFS
+1. Install Git LFS by following the instructions on [Git LFS](https://git-lfs.com/):
+  - On Linux/macOS
+    ```bash
+    git lfs install
+    ```
+  - On Windows.
+Download and install Git LFS from the [Official page](https://git-lfs.com/)

 ## Running a Benchmark

 ```bash